skerkour/kerkour.com/content/about/index.md

 I cut my teeth on rugby fields and on boxing rings, then at <a href="https://www.42.fr" target="_blank" rel="noopener">42</a>
 and I'm now the creator of <a href="https://bloom.sh" target="_blank" rel="noopener">Bloom: Open technologies</a>.

-I'm not a *new cool kid entrepreneur*, I'm a tireless inventor who study scaling laws, (macro and micro) economics, ecology, technology and management and love sport.
+I'm not a *new cool kid entrepreneur*, I'm a tireless inventor who study scaling laws, (macro and micro) economics, ecology, technology, management and love sport.

 **I'm on a mission to empower the world with open technologies, by the people, for the people.**